awsdocs/iam-user-guide/doc_source/id_credentials_passwords_account-policy.md

 ## Setting a Password Policy \(AWS CLI, Tools for Windows PowerShell, or AWS API\)<a name="PasswordPolicy_CLI"></a>

-To manage an account password policy from the AWS CLI, Tools for Windows PowerShell, or AWS APIs, use the following commands:
+To manage an account password policy from the AWS CLI, Tools for Windows PowerShell, or AWS API, use the following commands:

 **To create or change a password policy**
 + AWS CLI: [http://docs.aws.amazon.com/cli/latest/reference/iam/update-account-password-policy.html](http://docs.aws.amazon.com/cli/latest/reference/iam/update-account-password-policy.html)